 Consider the following example.
 A user has a license for Office 365 Enterprise E1 assigned directly, with all the plans enabled.
 The user has been added to a group that has the Office 365 Enterprise E3 product assigned to it.
 The E3 product contains service plans that can't overlap with the plans that are included in E1, so the group license assignment fails with the “Conflicting service plans” error.
 In this example, the conflicting service plans are:

 - Exchange Online (Plan 2) conflicts with Exchange Online (Plan 1).

-To solve this conflict, you need to disable two of the plans.
+To solve this conflict, you need to disable one of the plans.
 You can disable the E1 license that's directly assigned to the user.
 Or, you need to modify the entire group license assignment and disable the plans in the E3 license.
 Alternatively, you might decide to remove the E1 license from the user if it's redundant in the context of the E3 license.

 The decision about how to resolve conflicting product licenses always belongs to the administrator.
 Azure AD doesn't automatically resolve license conflicts.

 PowerShell: PowerShell cmdlets report this error as MutuallyExclusiveViolation.